-When we stop for the day, you can keep going!
-We'll always have some small boats with us for our guests.
+When we stop for the day, you can keep going.
+We will always have a few small boats with us for our guests.
 Below is our full collection.

-If you don't know how to sail or row, our crew will take you out.
+If you d not know how to sail or row, our crew will take you out.